rbuerki/codebook/README.md

 *Missing Values:*
 - `plot_NaN`: Plot heatmap with all NaN in DataFrame.
-- `list_NaN`: List columns with missing values and respective count of NaN.
+- `list_NaN`: Display DataFrame with missing values and their respective percentage for every column that contains missing values
 - `handle_NaN`: Apply different strategies for NaN handling in selected columns (simplistic approach).